Dale Salwak: Biography

 Salwak was born and raised in Amherst, Massachusetts.
 His father worked at University of Massachusetts and his mother was a teacher and concert pianist.

 He first became interested in magic at the age of five when he went to a birthday party and watched a magician perform.
 He was so enthralled that after the performance he stayed and asked the magician to show him how to do some of the magic tricks.
 When he was 10, his parents paid him $2.00 to perform at his own birthday party.
 It was his first magic show and he performed all the tricks that he had been practicing from his father’s Ripley’s Magic for Boys book.
-When he was in high school, from 1963 to 1965, he took the Chavez School of Magic’s two-year correspondence course.
+When he was in high school at West Lafayette High School in West Lafayette, Indiana, he took the Chavez School of Magic’s two-year correspondence course from 1963 to 1965.
 He credits Neil Foster as his key mentor.

 After high school, Salwak attended Purdue University, paying his own way by performing magic at clubs, churches and “wherever I could get the work.”
 He moved to Los Angeles when he was 21 to pursue an English Literature degree (M.A., Ph.D.) at the University of Southern California.

 Salwak has been teaching English literature at Citrus College for over 40 years.
 Some of his courses include Shakespeare, Literature of the Bible, English Literature and Critical Thinking.

 In addition to teaching at college, he performs as an illusionist and magician at Hollywood's Magic Castle.
 Salwak says The Magic Castle was an important part of his career as he was able to practice his tricks in front of an audience.
 He has said, “Just as in vaudeville, the comics and dancers and singers had a place to be bad and learn their craft, that’s what the castle afforded the magicians – a place to learn their craft and try out things.”
 He often travels to perform at magicians' conventions, clubs and casinos around the world during spring breaks and summer vacations.

 In 1978, Salwak and Neil Foster became the co-owners of the Chavez School of Magic after Marian Chavez died.
-After Foster died in 1988, Salwak has continued to maintain the West Coast branch.
+Since Foster died in 1988, Salwak has continued to maintain the West Coast branch.